baldmaster/HsQML_baseconverter/HsQML-ByteConverter/README.md

 Simple exapmle of using QML with Haskell.
 ========
-Make sure you have "hsqml" package installed and "haskell + ghc" of course :).
+Make sure you have "hsqml" package installed in your system, and haskell + ghc + Qt of course :).
 Basic compiling: ```ghc -o yourFileName main.hs```